Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

 How to Use L-Theanine for Sleep & Relaxation

-Ready to see how L-theanine can transform how you experience nighttime?
+Interested in exploring whether L-theanine fits into your evening wind-down routine?
 Here are a few pointers to keep in mind as you get started.

 - Avoid Caffeine Consumption: When using L-theanine for sleep and relaxation, caffeine is not your friend.
-Since caffeine actually enhances L-theanine’s excitatory effects, it will do the opposite of helping you sleep better.
-Plus, caffeine itself can contribute to insomnia.
 Try to limit or avoid caffeine altogether in the hours leading up to bedtime.

 - Practice Good Sleep Hygiene: Create an evening routine you enjoy, and stick to it.
-Be sure to give yourself plenty of time to wind down and relax so that when it’s time to sleep, your mind and body are on the same page.
+Be sure to give yourself plenty of time to wind down and relax so that when it’s time to hit the hay, your mind and body are on the same page.

 It’s also a good idea to keep a sleep journal to help you track how your body responds to different dosages of L-theanine.